peter88213/novelyst/docs/help/arcs.md

 1. Select the scene you want to assign to an arc.
 This can be any "normal" type scene.
 2. Make sure the **Plot** window is open in the right pane.
 3. In the **Arcs** field, enter the name of the arc you want the scene assign to.
-You can enter multiple arcs, delimiting them with a semicolon.
+You can enter multiple arcs, delimiting them with semicolons.

-**Note:** You can copy/paste long arc name from its definition.
+**Note:** You can copy/paste long arc names from the defining chapters.
 A more convenient way to assign scenes to arcs is using the [novelyst_matrix](https://peter88213.github.io/novelyst_matrix/) plugin.

 **2nd Note:** This might change in the future.